 Other online gold buyers

-Those we considered when deciding on the “best” gold buyer included:
+Those we considered other online gold dealers when evaluating the “best” gold buyer included:

 - Liberty Gold and Silver